Concrete Foundations for Metal Buildings — Slabs, Footings, Grade Beams & Anchor Bolts

 Typical System

 Continuous perimeter grade beam with thickened edges or piers as needed.
-Columns land along the beam; the interior slab serves as the floor.

 Frost, Elevation & Trim